 - at first, I just couldn‘t think of any knee- or elbow-exercises.

 Early 1997 until the end of 1998:

-Our hands are important companions.
+Our hands are essential companions.
 They can help us coordinate and control, to express us through body language, our expression of feelings and needs.
 We are taking matters into our own hands.
 This is evidenced by our need to reach and shape the things around us, to give them meaning; the need to prevail, to communicate.
 And this influences the position of our arms and legs, our hands and feet to each other.

-This way I could reduce this tension permanently below my upper limit.
+This way, I could reduce this tension permanently below my upper limit.